-To examine whether there is a two-way information flow between the Twitter (T_t) and traditional news (N_t) series, we implement the Dufour et al. (2006) non-causality testing approach.
+To examine whether there is a two-way information flow between the Twitter $(T_t)$ and traditional news $(N_t)$ series, we implement the Dufour, Pelletier, and Renault (2006) noncausality testing approach.
 By identifying the causal dynamics, at horizons greater than one, we can assess not only the nature of the relationship between Twitter and traditional news outlets, but also the persistence/strength of the predictive content over time.
-To conduct the causal testing, we estimate Eq.
-2 for the bivariate vector $W(t) = (T_t, N_t)'$ by specifying the optimal lag-length through the Schwarz Information Criterion assuming that the involved variables are not cointegrated.
-19 Eq.
-2 is estimated repetitively to obtain the $\mathscr{W}[H_0(h)]$ (or DRP) statistics up to twenty horizons (or days) ahead (h = 1, 2, ..., 20).
-The significance of the statistics is evaluated through bootstrapped p-values with 1000 replications.
-Moreover, starting from Eq.
-2, we estimate the twenty periods response trajectory of T_t after a shock on N_t (and vice versa), under the Jordà (2005) local projections approach.
-The overall shape and the individual significance for each point on the impulse response path, are assessed by calculating respectively, the Scheffe' and the conditional confidence bands.
-Furthermore, we test the significance of the impulse responses' twenty-period cumulative sum as proposed by Jordà (2009).
+To conduct the causal testing, we estimate equation (2) for the bivariate vector $W(t) = (T_t, N_t)'$ by specifying the optimal lag length through the Schwarz Information Criterion assuming that the involved variables are not cointegrated.
+Equation (2) is estimated repetitively to obtain the $\mathcal{W}[H_0(h)]$ (or DRP) statistics up to 20 horizons (or days) ahead (h=1, 2, ..., 20).
+The significance of the statistics is evaluated through bootstrapped p-values with 1,000 replications.
+Moreover, starting from equation (2), we estimate the 20 periods response trajectory of $T_t$ after a shock on $N_t$ (and vice versa), under the Jordà (2005) local projections approach.
+The overall shape and the individual significance for each point on the impulse response path, are assessed by calculating respectively, the Scheffé and the conditional confidence bands.
+Furthermore, we test the significance of the impulse responses' 20-period cumulative sum as proposed by Jordà (2009).
 This way, we assess the direction (positive or negative) and the significance of the overall impact of the shock on the target variable.